julaluehring/julaluehring.github.io/talks.md

 permalink: /talks/
 ---

 Here's an overview of presentations I gave at conferences and workshops.
-Follow the links to find more information about the events and the talks.
+Follow the links to access the slides and additional material.

 Lühring, J. (2024, July).
 Emotional misinformation diffusion: Mapping socio-affective dynamics in the digital information ecosystem. *Invited talk at the Emotional Speech Workshop (Ruhr-Universität Bochum, Germany).* [Slides](https://julaluehring.github.io/emotional-speech-workshop/#/title-slide).